OdessaHH/ml-project/README.md

 Empowering investors and founders with data-driven insights.

 ## Overview
 This project aims to assist Kickstarter founders and investors in making informed decisions using machine learning.
+Please also check the [presentation](ml-project/project-presentation.pdf) for additional details on the project.
 By analyzing patterns from past campaigns, we provide predictions on the likelihood of success, minimizing financial risk and uncertainty.

 ## Features
 - **Dataset**: Contains 200,000 Kickstarter campaigns (successful, failed, canceled, suspended, and live) from 2009-2018.
 Extensive preprocessing ensured quality and usability of data.